Nicolas-Masson-Wizaplace/in-60-seconds/PITCHME.md

 ---

-- Input kludge: Failing to specify and implement the handling of possibly invalid input
+## Exemples

 ---

-- God object: Concentrating too many functions in a single part of the design (class)
+- Surcharge des interfaces

+La surcharge des interfaces fait référence à des pratiques courantes en conception d'interfaces utilisateurs Web, où plusieurs boutons ont le même effet.

 ---

-- Yo-yo problem: A structure (e.g., of inheritance) that is hard to understand due to excessive fragmentation
+- God object

+L'objet divin est un composant du logiciel assurant trop de fonctions essentielles.
+C'est le contraire de la méthode diviser pour régner.

 ---

-- Action at a distance: Unexpected interaction between widely separated parts of a system
+- Yo-yo problem

+A structure (e.g., of inheritance) that is hard to understand due to excessive fragmentation

 ---

-- Boat anchor: Retaining a part of a system that no longer has any use
+- Action at a distance

+Unexpected interaction between widely separated parts of a system

 ---

-- Cargo cult programming: Using patterns and methods without understanding why
+- Boat anchor

+Retaining a part of a system that no longer has any use

 ---

+- Cargo cult programming

+Using patterns and methods without understanding why

+---

+- Caching failure

-- Caching failure: Forgetting to clear a cache that holds a negative result (error) after the error condition has been corrected
+Forgetting to clear a cache that holds a negative result (error) after the error condition has been corrected

 ---